 Why is it dying?

-The main cookie-killer is the industry shift towards a privacy-friendly online environment, with big tech companies and major browsers taking steps to ensure better security and privacy for users.
+The main cookie-killer is the industry shift towards a privacy-friendly online environment, with big tech companies and major browsers taking steps to ensure better user security and privacy.
 Data regulation laws such as GDPR and CCPA have also drastically increased the emphasis on user privacy, giving consumers more control over how their data is collected and used.
 This means that mobile advertisers need to obtain user consent before collecting their data via 3rd-party cookies.
 They’re also now required to provide full transparency on how their data will be used.

 Our stance on the matter